-Children’s Hospitals and Clinics of Minnesota helps families understand genetic conditions, like chromosomal disorders and single-gene disorders.
-With one of the largest genetics programs in the region, we see more than 2,000 children and teens every year.
+Children’s Minnesota helps families understand genetic conditions, like those caused by a chromosomal or single-gene change..
+With one of the largest genomic medicine programs in the region, we see more than 2,500 children and teens every year.

-Many conditions can have a genetic cause, so our team is involved with different departments throughout Children’s.
+Many conditions can have a genetic cause, so our team is involved with different departments throughout Children’s Minnesota.
 Pediatric cancers, congenital heart defects, cleft palate, hearing loss, seizures and other problems can have genetic components.
 We help identify the genetic diagnosis in order to aid medical treatment.

 - Finding an answer that explains a child’s differences.
 Genetic conditions can cause many different symptoms that at first seem unrelated, but a “unifying diagnosis” explains them all.

 - If a genetic condition is found, we can use that information to take better care of a child because we know what else to look for.

 - If a genetic condition is found, we can give families an idea of what to expect for their child’s health and development now and in the future.

 - If a genetic condition is found, we can talk about the risks to other family members, including parents and siblings, and help families decide if testing is appropriate for them.
 We also discuss whether the condition is one that runs in families and the chance it could happen again in the future.